 The client is a Texan surgeon with 25+ years of practical experience.
 He wanted to develop a mobile app to reduce manual paperwork for surgeons.
 The app had to help update patient data and case details by scanning information on paper labels.

-The resulting solution was to support optical character recognition (OCR) technology and comply with HIPAA security regulations.
+The app needed to support optical character recognition (OCR) technology and comply with HIPAA security regulations.

 The mobile case logger, when compared to manual recording, is:

 Faster: the user adds a new medical case in just three button clicks.